 By now the afternoon was growing a little long in the tooth and so I gently navigated The Bee back along the winding road to a crossroads that pointed me in the direction of a ‘Cave’ that seemed to promise a glimpse into the tantalizing world of Carrara marble quarrying, and so I began the long and very winding trek up to one of the many giant sized holes in the ground that surround the city giving its name to the the world’s most famous stone.

 At first I couldn’t quite believe the sight that presented itself.
 It took quite some time to grasp the scale of the operation.
-Everywhere I looked there were quarrymen at work, everywhere the noise of heavy stone being shifted, drilled, loaded and otherwise disturbed echoed through the air – I’ve never heard a sound like it before and I doubt I will again, unless I repeat the experience.
-The noise was quite unbelievable – huge and terrible like thunder, deep and resonant – I could feel it in my bones.
+Everywhere I looked there was evidence of quarrymen at work, everywhere the noise of heavy stone being shifted, drilled, loaded and otherwise disturbed echoed through the air – I’ve never heard a sound like it before.
+The noise was quite unbelievable – huge and terrific, like thunder, deep and resonant – I could feel it in my bones.

 Eventually time came to make my descent and I headed The Bee back down the narrow zig-zagged road.
-Very soon though I caught sight in my rearview mirror of a huge truck bearing down on me with quite frightening speed.
-Scampering to the side of the road I let it pass and then followed in its wake as it tore through the twists and turns of the bends.
-I’d seen these trucks back in Colonatta as they made their way down the impossible gradients leading down from the quarries perched at the top of the opposing side of the valley, and once I had recovered from the astonishing speed at which they took the corners a closer inspection showed that all four front wheels of the truck turned in unison… which of course explained some, but not all, of the driver’s supreme confidence in rounding tight hairpin bends at such velocity.
+Very soon though I caught sight of a huge truck bearing barreling down the mountain with quite staggering speed and agility.
+Pulling The Bee safely to the side of the road I let it pass and then followed in its wake as it tore through the twists and turns of the bends.
+I’d seen these trucks back in Colonnata as they made their way down the impossible gradients leading down from the quarries perched at the top of the opposing side of the valley, and once I had recovered from the astonishing speed at which they took the corners a closer inspection showed that all four front wheels of the truck turned in unison… which of course explained some, but not all, of the driver’s supreme confidence in rounding tight hairpin bends at such velocity.
 But still, four turning wheels or not, I just couldn’t imagine the consequences of a simple miscalculation given the precipitous drop that inevitably awaited any error on the driver’s part, not to mention a mechanical failure.